 For a better result, perform the repackaging operation on a virtual machine as described in the Repackaging an installation on a VMware virtual machine tutorial.

 If Advanced Installer is not currently running, launch it from the desktop icon or select it from the "Start" menu.
-When the application starts, choose “Convert” > “Repackage Installation” project type.
+When the application starts, from IT Pros tab, choose “Convert” > “Repackage Installation” project type.

 The Repackager launches and the project is saved as a .rpp file on disk.

 After you select what installer you want to repackage, you can begin configuring the operation.

 The package information from the installer is displayed here.
 You can also configure multiple applications to be repackaged at once, use "Additional packages" link to add them.
 For more information about this tab see this page.